Asian Car Brands

 Changan Logo

-“Time-tested reliability” is the name of the company, which has been in existence for more than 150 years and has been producing high-tech cars for about 40 years.
-Changan Automobile is part of the state machinery corporation China South Industries Group, which specializes in the production of passenger cars.
-In addition, the product range includes SUVs and trucks.
+“Time-tested reliability” is the company’s name, which has existed for over 150 years and produced high-tech cars for about 40 years.
+Changan Automobile is part of the state machinery corporation China South Industries Group, specializing in passenger car production.
+The product range also includes SUVs and trucks.

 It is a leading Chinese manufacturer known for its technological developments.
 One of the latest innovations is a car with a state-of-the-art autonomous driving system.
-In total, the company has 180 laboratories and several dozen factories in different countries.
+The company has 180 laboratories and several dozen factories in different countries.

 Chery